dora-metrics/pelorus/docs/Configuration.md

   APP_FIELD: "todolist"  #       |  This is optional for the Github failure exporter
 ```

-The `PROJECTS` key is comma deliniated and formated at "Github_organization/Github_repository"
-The `APP_FIELD` key may be used to associate the Github repository with a particular application
+The `PROJECTS` key is comma deliniated and formated at "Github_organization/Github_repository".
+The `APP_FIELD` key can be used to associate the Github repository with a particular application

 Any Github issue must be labeled as a "bug".
-Any issue optionally can be labeled with a label associated
-with a particular application.
-If an application is not found it will default the app to the Github repository name.
+Any issue can optionally have a label associated with a particular application.
+If an application is not found, it will default the app to the Github repository name.

-An example of the output with the `APP_FIELD` for the [todolist-mongo-go repository](https://github.com/konveyor/todolist-mongo-go)  is found below:
+This is an example of the output with the `APP_FIELD` for the [todolist-mongo-go repository](https://github.com/konveyor/todolist-mongo-go).
 ```
 05-25-2022 13:09:40 INFO     Collected failure_creation_timestamp{ app=todolist, issue_number=3 } 1652305808.0
 05-25-2022 13:09:40 INFO     Collected failure_creation_timestamp{ app=todolist-mariadb-go, issue_number=4 } 1652462194.0
 05-25-2022 13:09:40 INFO     Collected failure_creation_timestamp{ app=todolist, issue_number=3 } 1652394664.0
 ```

-An example of not setting the `APP_FIELD` is here:
+This is an example of not setting the `APP_FIELD`.
 ```
 05-25-2022 13:16:14 INFO     Collected failure_creation_timestamp{ app=todolist-mongo-go, issue_number=3 } 1652305808.0
 05-25-2022 13:16:14 INFO     Collected failure_creation_timestamp{ app=todolist-mariadb-go, issue_number=4 } 1652462194.0